TuneS: Patient-specific model-based optimization of contact configuration in deep brain stimulation: Methodology

 where $\nabla \cdot$ is the divergence operator, $\sigma$ denotes the conductivity, and $\nabla u$ stands for the gradient of the electric potential.
 All non-active contact surfaces were given a floating boundary condition.

 The boundary condition on the active contacts is given by the surface integral

 where $\mathbf{J}$ represents the current density, $\mathbf{n}$ is the normal vector to the contact surface, and $I_0$ is the constant current amplitude.
-The FEM model comprises approximately $1,200,000$ elements, with slight variations depending on the lead type.
+The FEM model comprises approximately $1,000,000$ elements, with slight variations depending on the lead type.
+The element size near the DBS lead surface is well below the lead radius and increases with distance from the lead as shown in Fig.~S1 in the supplementary material.

 \paragraph{Optimization schemes} The effect of DBS on the neural tissue surrounding the lead is typically approximated by the volume of tissue activated (VTA).
 A point is assumed activated and therefore included in the VTA, if the electric field norm $E$ at this point exceeds a specified threshold $E_{\mathrm{th,t}}$.
 Exploiting the linearity of~\eqref{eq:pde_static}, the field obtained from the FEM model under a unit stimulus can be linearly scaled to obtain the results for different amplitudes.
 It is noteworthy that TuneS employs point clouds in calculating VTA rather than volumes.
 Targets and constraints are represented as disjoint sets, and when multiple targets or constraints are involved, the union of these disjoint sets defines the target volume $\Omega_{\mathrm{t}}$ and the constraint volume $\Omega_{c}$, respectively.
 In the following, the 3D point coordinates $(x,y,z)$ of each point in $\Omega_\mathrm{t}$ and $\Omega_\mathrm{c}$ are mapped to the indices $i$ and $j$, respectively, using a coordinate-to-index conversion.
 In this mapping, the innermost loop iterates through $x$, followed by $y$, and finally $z$.
 To decrease computational load, the points in the target and constraint volumes can be filtered using a voxel filter, which downsamples by keeping only one representative point within each voxel of a specified size.
 Here, the voxel filter size was set to \SI{0.9}{mm}.